Is gray paint still in style or is beige the new ‘it’ color?

 As for white, it’s often a great solution when a home that’s committed to ONE trend, won’t translate into another; often, it’s the right white that comes to the rescue!

 Benjamin Moore Edgecomb Gray

-I’m also seeing more requests for MUTED tan, cream and off-white paint colours – nothing deep or overly warm, but more like ‘polite nods towards the warm end of things‘.
+I’m also seeing more requests for MUTED tan, cream and off-white paint colors – nothing deep or overly warm, but more like ‘polite nods towards the warm end of things‘.

-So, if you’re worried about longevity and aren’t sure if gray is the colour for you, maybe you need to warm up to the idea of something a little warmer, or at the very least, consider a WARM GRAY paint colour or WARM WHITE.
+So, if you’re worried about longevity and aren’t sure if gray is the color for you, maybe you need to warm up to the idea of something a little warmer, or at the very least, consider a WARM GRAY paint color or WARM WHITE.

 Now, of course, this blog post will spawn a whole ASSORTMENT of questions and concerns, such as…